The EU Maritime Profile - environment

 The EU aims to be climate-neutral by 2050, meaning that it will be an economy with net-zero greenhouse gas emissions.
 This objective is at the heart of the European Green Deal and in line with the EU’s commitment to global climate action under the Paris Agreement.

-This section currently gives data on emissions from ships in the EU in relation to: CO2, SOx, and NOx emissions; and underwater Radiated Noise (URN).
-It also shows statistics on: monitoring of pollution events in the EU; inspections of ships to check if low sulphur fuels are being used; on the compliance with sulphur requirements per region; and low emissions fuels and alternative technologies.
+This section currently gives data on emissions from ships in the EU in relation to greenhouse gases, air pollutants, underwater radiated noise, water discharges and shows statistics on: inspections of ships to check if low sulphur fuels are being used, compliance with sulphur requirements per region and use of low emissions fuels and alternative technologies.

 MRV Reported CO2 emissions from ships in the EU